How to check RAM speed and size on your computer

 How to check RAM speed and size

-On the About screen you should see information on the device name, processor type and speed, installed RAM, device and product ID, whether it’s running a 32-bit or 64-bit operating system, and some miscellaneous data.
+On the About screen, you should see information on the device name, processor type, and speed, installed RAM, device, and product ID, whether it's running a 32-bit or 64-bit operating system, and some miscellaneous data.

 If you're using Windows 11, you’ll notice that installed RAM shows two numbers.
-The first is the total amount of RAM installed on the system, and the second shows ‘usable’ RAM, which indicates how much RAM your apps and processes can utilise at any given time.
-This latter number will always be slightly lower, as it accounts for some capacity that's always reserved for critical Windows processes.
+The first is the total amount of RAM installed on the system, and the second shows ‘usable’ RAM, which indicates how much RAM your apps and processes can utilize at any given time.

-Important: Given the way it interacts with the system, it’s most efficient to install RAM in multiples of four.
+Given the way it interacts with the system, it’s most efficient to install RAM in multiples of four.
 That means your total installed RAM should show as 4GB, 8GB, 16GB, and so on.
 Some older machines may have 2GB of RAM but given that Windows 11's system requirements suggest at least 4GB to run efficiently, you’ll find that machines come with at least that amount these days.

 If you have a number displayed that’s not a multiple of four (for example, 6GB), it’s possible that a RAM stick has failed or is not installed correctly.
 For example, having an installed RAM of 12GB could indicate that of your four sticks of 4GB of RAM, one has failed.

-How to check RAM speed and size on macOS
+How to check on macOS

 What RAM should I buy?

 Now that you've learned how to check RAM speed and size and establish how much you’re using, it’s good to explore your uses of this memory a little more, and understand how much is needed in other use cases.
-You can usually get away with 4GB of RAM if all you plan on using your PC for is standard office functions such as running office software like Microsoft Word or Excel, using a collaboration platform, or even running your web browser.

-If you work in an industry that needs to use more demanding programs, you’re probably going to need more RAM to get the job done.
-Engineers might use programs like computer-aided design (CAD) software while videographers might go for editing suites like the Adobe Creative Cloud apps.
 For these workloads, and others like programming, your PC is going to need around 8GB of RAM, but it’s recommended to get at least 16GB or 32GB.
 This doesn’t stop you from installing more RAM and going even higher, but this will depend on the RAM capacity of your motherboard.
 Some desktop users running 64-bit versions of Windows will find they’re able to install a huge 6TB of RAM.

 It’s a good idea to search for a little more information on this before heading out to make your purchase.
 A great source for collecting this data is CPUID’s free CPU-Z utility.
 Simply download and install it on your device, get it up and running, and then head to the Memory tab.